szilard/benchm-ml/README.md

 sizes we want to deal with.
 The linear models are less accurate in general and are used here only as a baseline (but they can scale better and some of them can deal with very sparse features).

-By scalability we mean here that the algos are able to complete (in decent time) for the given *n* sizes with the main contraint being RAM (a given algo/implementation will crash if running out of memory).
+By scalability we mean here that the algos are able to complete (in decent time) for the given data sizes with the main contraint being RAM (a given algo/implementation will crash if running out of memory).
 Some of the algos/implementations can work in a distributed setting, although the largest dataset in this study *n* = 10M is less than 1GB, so scaling out to multiple machines should not be necessary and is not the focus of this current study.
-(Also, some of the algos perform relatively poorly in the multi-node setting, where communication is over the network rather than via updating shared memory.)
+(Also, some of the algos perform relatively poorly speedwise in the multi-node setting, where communication is over the network rather than via updating shared memory.)
-Speed is determined by computational complexity but also if the algo/implementation can use multiple processor cores.
+Speed (in the single node setting) is determined by computational complexity but also if the algo/implementation can use multiple processor cores.
 Accuracy is measured by AUC.
 The interpretability of models is not of concern in this project.